Building a free image CDN with Cloudflare R2 and workers

 - Native integration with Cloudflare's global network

-- Seamless Workers integration for image optimization
+- Seamless integration with Cloudflare Workers for on-the-fly image optimization

 Setting up your image CDN